 With the COVID pandemic widespread and seemingly unending, SOFES’ facility engineer technician credentials are more essential to ensure a safer building environment than ever before.
 Its facility engineer technician credentials, support, and enhanced safety measures are what owners, managers and those with the responsibility of protecting the life and limb of occupants may find indispensable.
 Occupants must be assured that those overseeing building operators and maintenance and outside contractors (when used) are not only qualified but are able to assure they don’t pose a threat to public health.

-We are on a mission to ensure that all building operators and maintenance workers in residential buildings of multiple units, and industrial, commercial, government facilities are qualified and certified under common standards to keep facilities safe, secure, and comfortable.
+SOFES was established in the state of Michigan in 2010 to help ensure that all building operators and maintenance workers in residential buildings of multiple units, and industrial, commercial, government facilities are qualified and certified under common standards to keep occupants and facilities safe, secure, and comfortable.

 We are proud to be one of the first professional associations to advocate international recognition of a facility engineer technician certification earned through self-learned and trained methods.
-This means that those who have dedicated a significant part of their lives making repairs in residential buildings of multiple units, and industrial, commercial, government facilities without a creditable credential to verify their skill set can do so as a SOFES member.
+This means that those who have dedicated a significant part of their life making repairs in residential buildings of multiple units, and industrial, commercial, government facilities without a creditable credential to verify their skill set can do so as a SOFES member.